juliuskrah/graphql-demo/README.md

 ## Take it for a spin

-You need Java 17 to run this:
+You need Java 21 to run this demo:

 ```bash
 ./gradlew bootRun